nopnop2002/Raspberry-ili9325/README.md

 # ili9325_rpi
-ILI9325 TFT Library for Raspberry
+ILI9325 TFT Library for wiringPi

 This is library for RaspberryPi/OrangePi.